MotherTongues/mothertongues-blog/_posts/2021-12-07-g2p-case-feeding.md

 When you run `g2p convert --config in-config.yaml intinatin in out`, you will get "antanetin" as output instead of "antinetin".

 **What's the error?** (I know, it's subtle...)
 The middle "in" should have matched the second rule, since it was followed by "a" before the first rule is applied, and is still followed by "e" after the first rule is applied.
-That should have blocked the application of the third rule, but it didn't.
+That should have blocked the application of the third rule, but apparently it didn't.

 **Why is this happening?** We need to talk about how `prevent_feeding` is implemented to answer that question.
 The point of the prevent-feeding option is to make sure that the output of a rule is never matched again as the input of any other rule.
 To accomplish that, we actually map the output of each rule temporarily to characters in the Supplementary Private Use Area in the Unicode standard, and map them back to the real output when all rules have been applied.
 Those characters are intended for internal ("private") use within software, but should never be printed, so they were perfect to solve the prevent feeding problem: they could never occur in the input of any rules, and so there would never unintended feeding between rules.

 The problem is that those private characters are also inaccessible to the `context_before` and `context_after` parts of your rules.
 So `prevent_feeding` not only blocks the characters from being matched as the input of other rules, it also blocks them from being matched in their contexts.

-## Three step prevent-feeding solution
+## Three step prevent-feeding solution, which does work

 The work-around we propose in this blog post is the following.